 What is a Tiny Home?

-In 1973, the average American home was 1,660-square-feet, according to the Census.gov.
+In 1973, the average American home was 1,660-square-feet, according to Census.gov.
 Perhaps in alignment with society’s ‘bigger is better’ culture, the average home today is 2,392-square-feet.
-In recent years, for some, focus on being more conscious and intentional with one’s surrounds has gained popularity.
+In recent years, for some, focusing on being more conscious and intentional with one’s surroundings has gained popularity.
 The Tiny Life, an online source dedicated to the tiny home movement, says tiny homes are, well, tiny and typically range between 100 to 400-square-feet – some are permanent structures, others are transportable on wheels.
 The tiny home world has grown to include other small accessory dwellings (and even sized a pinch bigger, like 500 to 1,000-square-feet) with the option to attach to an existing home.
 But unlike RVs, which are designed for travel and temporary living, tiny and/or small homes can be designed for enduring use.

 One-Size Can Fit All

-One may assume that tiny homes are ill suited for individuals with disabilities, more specifically those with physical limitations or wheelchairs.
-However, though customization, that’s not the case.
+One may assume that tiny homes are ill-suited for individuals with disabilities, more specifically those with physical limitations or wheelchairs.
+However, through customization, that’s not the case.
 Julie Lineberger, President of Wheel Pad, tells AmeriDisability Services, “If someone wants to live in a tiny home, they should be able to whether they have disabilities or not.”
 Her company caters to home-seekers with mobility disabilities, such as spinal cord injuries, ALS, multiple sclerosis, cerebral palsy and disabled veterans.
 “Wheel Pad is not a stand-alone tiny home.
 It is meant to be attached to an existing home for inclusion in family life.
 It can be a temporary or permanent attachment depending on the family circumstances, zoning, etc.,” describes Lineberger.
 Though, Wheel Pad will roll out designs for accessible, free-standing tiny homes in summer 2019.

 The company concept was brought to life by architect Joseph Cincotta of LineSync Architecture, in collaboration with Lineberger and their godson, Riley Poor, who lives with tetraplegia (also known as quadriplegia) from a spinal cord injury.
 “We worked with Riley on making his Portland, Oregon ranch home accessible in 2011,” Lineberger says.
 A simple dinner conversation about their build together led to the creation of Wheel Pad.
 Headquartered in Wilmington, Vermont with Poor as a minority owner, WheelPad offers two eco-friendly, bedroom/bathroom combinations models – one at 200-square-feet and another at 260-square-feet (somewhat comparable to the size of a hotel room).